BMaxV/orometry-terrains/README.md

 ![Teaser image](./img/teaser.jpg)
 Given a terrain example, the used method analyses different metrics related to its peaks and saddles graph (the Divide Tree), and then automatically synthesizes a heightfield conforming to these statistics.

 I am not the original author, but I did rewrite the author's original code to make it usable for my project.
+Check out the original author's paper at the end of this readme!

 ## runnig the code